AGI-LTI/rag-competition/pages/submission-guidelines.md

 ---

 This page outlines how to submit your system outputs for **evaluation** in the MMU-RAG competition.
 There are **two types of evaluations**, each with its own process:

-## Track-Specific Submission Details

-For detailed submission requirements and implementation guidelines for each track, please refer to:

-- **[Text-to-Text Track Details](/MMU-RAGent/text-to-text)** - Complete submission requirements and API specifications for the Text-to-Text track
-- **[Text-to-Video Track Details](/MMU-RAGent/text-to-video)** - Complete submission requirements and implementation guidelines for the Text-to-Video track

-## 1. Live Evaluation using RAG-Arena System.
+### 1. Live Evaluation via RAG-Arena (Required for Final Judging)

 In this setting, your system runs **dynamically** in response to live user queries.
 You must: